blakenp/CS260-startup-example/README.md

 - **Calls for third party endpoints** Done!
 - **Backend service endpoints** Done!
 I set up like 8-10 endpoints or something like that to handle several requests from the frontend
 - **Frontend calls service endpoints** Done!
 I used axios for the requests from the frontend to the backend

+## DB deliverable

+For this deliverable, I just stored users, likes, comments, uploaded images, and followers in the mongoDB database I used for the app

+- **MongoDB Atlas database created** Done!
+- **Endpoints for data** Done!
+I got 10 endpoints and all of them manipulate data by creating data, deleting it, updating it, or getting data through MongoDB services
+- **Stores data in MongoDB** - Done and done!